orbitdb/grant-applications/ff-open-grant/ORBITDB-1.0-PT2.md

   - cbor database: a cbor CRDT, similar to automerge's JSON CRDT. may require ascending traversal.
   - dynamic topological sort: maintain a dynamic topological sort of the DAG. likely to have significant effects in a number of areas.
   - async ratchet tree encryption: use something like message layer security for scalable multi-writer encryption of database operations.
+  - graphsync replicator: replication that uses graphsync to quickly replicate operations from peers.

 # Team